Key takeaways:

 compile_job.download_target_model("model_w8a16_qnn.bin")

 Result: 48.3% accuracy at ~67ms on Hexagon NPU.
-Only 1.4% accuracy loss from the ONNX CPU baseline (49.7%), with the CPU completely freed for UI, sync, and other work.
+Only 1.4% accuracy loss from the ONNX CPU baseline (49.7%), with all 8 CPU cores completely free for UI, sync, and background work.

 Full Benchmark Results